maximebf/atomik/docs/en/manual/actions.md

 which will be executed before any method specific action.
 Variables from the global action are available in the specific one.

-The current http method is available in the *app/http_method* configuration key.
+The current http method is available in the *app.http_method* configuration key.

 ### Allowed methods and overriding the request's method

-Allowed HTTP methods are defined in *app/allowed_http_methods*.
+Allowed HTTP methods are defined in *app.allowed_http_methods*.
 By default, all methods available in the protocol are listed but you may want to reduce that list.

-Some clients does not handle well HTTP methods (Flex for example...).
+Some clients does not handle well HTTP methods.
 Thus, it is possible to override the request's method using a route parameter (which can be a GET parameter).
 The default parameter name is *_method*.
-This can be changed in *app/http_method_param*.
+This can be changed in *app.http_method_param*.
 It can also be disabled by setting false instead of a string.

 ## Includes

 Includes are php files containing common logic that you include in your actions.

-Includes are stored in the *app/includes* and/or the *app/libs*
-directories.
-This can be changed in *atomik/dirs/includes*.
+Includes are stored either in *app/includes* or *app/libs*. directories.
+This can be changed in *atomik.dirs.includes*.

-To include a file from one of these directories use the *Atomik::needed()* method.
+To include a file from one of these directories use the `Atomik::needed()` method.
 It takes as first argument the path to the filename you wish to include relative to the previous directories and without the extension.